Mammoth Cave, Kentucky

 The historic entrance to Mammoth Cave, as seen from the inside

 The next morning I woke up laughing to myself about all my drama.
 What was I so panicked about?
-Birds chirped, and a group of eight boys who must have ranged in age from 5 to 12 stood at the water spigot, dipping their toes in the water and giggling while they splashed each other, pretending to be surprised when another splashed them back.
+Birds chirped, and a group of eight boys who must have ranged in age from 5 to 12 stood at the water spigot, dipping their toes in the pressurized stream and giggling while they splashed each other, pretending to be surprised when another splashed them back.
 I exchanged cheerful “good mornings” with other women entering and exiting the small camp bathroom to wash their faces and brush their teeth.

 The view during the start of the historic cave tour

-Trees hang over a swollen Green River
+Tree branches hang over a swollen Green River

-Then I went from dream state to fully awake in a fraction of a second, suddenly aware of a rhythmic sound.
 I laid with my eyes open, listening.
 Something was rustling.
 Not rustling, scratching.
-Metallic scratching.
+Frantic, metallic scratching.
 It was coming from the far side of my car.

 Nothing.